niko-vahlas/Gesture_Jack/README.md

 ## Usage

 It's simple and intuitive!
 Open the app and immerse yourself in the world of Blackjack.
 Your hand gestures guide your moves, making gameplay smooth and enjoyable.
+Gesture Jack checks for a gesture every 2.5 seconds.

 ## Supported Gestures